 , Gold Bar Rim

-, Golden Spike, Poison Spider
+, Golden Spike, Poison Spider, and Portal

 .
 This point-to-point ride is a ledgy, fast and fun experience.

 The ride is done as a point-to-point from the upper end of Gemini Bridges Road

 at Hwy 313.
 It minimizes climbing and maximizes the downhill fun.

 Numerous shuttle companies operate in Moab, so hitching a ride is as easy as making a reservation and slapping down some cash.

 There are a few options for getting back to Moab:

 - Park a vehicle at the Gemini Bridges Trailhead on Hwy 191

 - Park a vehicle at the Courthouse Wash Trailhead on Hwy 191 (just south of the Arches National Park entrance)

 - Ride the Moab Canyon Paved Path